wesnick/bikeshed/docs/project.md

 The application uses Server-Sent Events (SSE) to provide real-time updates to the UI:

 - The `BroadcastService` manages SSE connections and broadcasts events to clients
-    - event names should be dot notated, ie `session.updated`, or `session.123.updated`
+    - event names should be dot notated, ie `dialog.updated`, or `dialog.123.updated`
 - The `ModelUpdates` system uses a strategy pattern to broadcast model changes
-- Different broadcast strategies are implemented for different model types (Session, Message, etc.)
+- Different broadcast strategies are implemented for different model types (Dialog, Message, etc.)
 - Updates are automatically broadcast when models change state or status

 ## Backend